polsommer/stationapiv2.2/README.md

 The helper clones `udplibrary` (skipping the step if it already exists), builds the project, and installs the runtime plus default configuration files into `/home/swg/chat`.
-It also drops a `stationchat` launcher alongside the `bin/` folder and attempts to link `/chat` back to that install directory so you can start the server with:
+It also drops a `stationchat` launcher alongside the `bin/` folder, backfills any missing default configs, and attempts to link `/chat` back to that install directory so you can start the server with:

 ```bash
 swg@raspberrypi:~ $ cd /chat